dklawren/mozreview-devenv/README.md

 installation:

-to install copy the contents of this repo into a 'vagrant' directory under your vct checkout (ie. this file should be version-control-tools/vagrant/README.md).
+- copy the contents of this repo into a 'dev' directory under your vct checkout (ie. this file should be version-control-tools/dev/README.md).

-optional: edit config.yml to set the ports run 'vagrant up'
+- optional: edit config.yml to set ports
+- run 'vagrant up'
+- add the following to .hgignore:
+  - dev/env/
+  - dev/repo/
+  - dev/venv/